Methane spike over past decade likely caused by increased shale gas production in US, not cows and other livestockLeave a Comment

 by Ellie Cohen November 14, 2017 Bonn, German at the UN Climate Meetings (UNFCCC, Conference of the Parties or COP23)

 Today I attended a press conference with Professor Bob Howarth from Cornell’s Methane Project here at the UN climate meetings.
-My quick notes are below and you can watch of this highly recommended webcast of the press conference here and see here for a pdf of his handout at the press conference.
-For further information and copies of the figures used in the press event, visit howarthlab.org
+My quick notes are below.
+You can review his highly recommended PowerPoint presentation here and read his press conference handout here.
+You can also find addition information at his lab’s website here.

-From his research and from the literature (including talking with the authors of recent literature), he concludes that the natural gas and oil industry is probably contributing twice as much methane as animal agriculture.
+From his lab’s research and from the literature (including his talking with the authors on recent literature), Howarth concludes that the natural gas and oil industry is probably contributing twice as much methane as animal agriculture.

 Before 2005 no shale gas showed up in global monitoring of methane but now it makes up 60% of global methane and is the most likely candidate for the strong spike in the last decade – not cows and other cattle.
 This methane spike is showing up almost entirely from US, not other parts of the world (through 2012- that satellite is no longer operational; another one is supposed to be going up soon).